Symmetrization of advection-diffusion operators: Point and Lie Transforms

 One major advantage of choosing a differential operator is that the commutators are relatively easy to calculate.
 From (\ref{gradient_balance}), the balance equations become

 Strictly speaking, from (\ref{gradient_balance}) we actually obtain a third equation given by

 An easy calculation, however, shows that if (\ref{balance_equation1},\ref{balance_equation2}) are satisfied, (\ref{balance_equation3}) will be satisfied as well, and the search for the desired transformation reduces to solving the balance equations (\ref{balance_equation1},\ref{balance_equation2}) in conjunction with the equation (\ref{f}) for calculating the potential $f$ from the potential $\phi$.
 Note that solving (\ref{balance_equation1},\ref{balance_equation2},\ref{f}) for a given velocity field $u$ means finding functions $\phi$, $c_{11}$, $c_{12}$, $c_{22}$.
-The balance equations might appear simple at first glance; however they are quite difficult since they are nonlinear due to the fact that $f$ depends on $\phi$ through (\ref{f}).
-For purposes of this paper, we shall content ourself with providing an example in which the system has a solution which is easy to determine.
+While the balance equations may appear simple at first glance, they involve quadratic nonlinearities since $f$ depends on $\phi$ through (\ref{f}).
+For purposes of this paper, we restrict our investigation to simple advecting fields where solutions are readily determined.